recursion-ninja/masters-thesis/doc/REVISIONS.md

 2.  > New/introduced concepts should be cited/referenced at the beginning of the paragraph.
 For example, you introduce the idea of a 'Security Game' on page 19.
 Where does this terminology come from?
 There should be a citation right then and there.
 You then even spend an entire paragraph/section on Security Games without any such citations.
+    Edit: `d0d1cd830458cd40553796971ddb677a876e72fe`

+3.  > A better/quick summary of other modeling/analysis approaches, as in it's not just BAN Logic and then Model Checking.
+There should at least be short references to classic approaches beyond BAN, i.e. works by Catherine Meadows, Gavin Lowe, Bill Roscoe, and Peter YA Ryan, or even Iliano Cervesato.
     Edit: ``

 ##  Shankar